Knockout! Carmouche Batters Macfarlane’s Leg For Stoppage Win

 Indeed, for 20 minutes, Carmouche peppered Macfarlane’s lead leg to the point that she could barely walk, dropping her on a few occasions.
 At the start of the fifth round, Carmouche once again tagged her foe with a brutal low kick that sent her crashing to the canvas, forcing the referee to put an end to the fight.

-That is now three straight title defenses for “Girl-rilla,” one short of Macfarlan’es record o four in a row.
+That is now three straight title defenses for “Girl-rilla,” one short of Macfarlane’s record of four in a row.

 To check out the latest Bellator MMA-related news and notes be sure to hit up our comprehensive news archive right here.